Checking your breasts is all about getting to know what your breasts normally look and feel like.

 It can be scary to find a change that doesn’t feel or look normal, but it’s important to get any concerning signs checked out by your GP, even if you’ve had a mammogram recently.

-While most breast changes aren’t caused by cancer, it’s essential to consult with your doctor to be sure.
 If you’ve had a breast change checked out by your GP and they aren’t concerned, but it continues to grow or change, make sure to return for another check or seek a second opinion.

 It can be scary to find a change that doesn’t feel or look normal, but it’s important to get any concerning signs checked out by your GP, even if you’ve had a mammogram recently.

-While most breast changes aren’t caused by cancer, it’s essential to consult with your doctor to be sure.
 If you’ve had a breast change checked out by your GP and they aren’t concerned, but it continues to grow or change, make sure to return for another check or seek a second opinion.